Contact Us Today (424) 372-3112

 Criminal Threats Involving Domestic Violence

 If arrested for Penal Code 422 making criminal threats, you will most likely have a domestic violence restraining order issued against you.
-The alleged victim could make an application for an emergency protective order and then later submit a petition to the criminal court for a full domestic violence restraining order.
+The alleged victim could make an application for an emergency protective order and then later submit a petition to the criminal court for a total domestic violence restraining order.

 What Are the Penalties for Penal Code 422 Criminal Threats?